fairmlclass/fairmlclass.github.io/index.md

 Undergraduate enrollment policy: With permission from the instructor only.
 Email transcript, and description of any relevant prior projects or research experience.

+Students will receive access to a slack channel for class related discussions.

+## Updates

+* *8/15/2017* --- The class has reached its enrollment cap.
+Additional participants are waitlisted for now.
+If you would like to participate and couldn't enroll, please come to the first day of class and talk to me.

 ## Summary

 This is an intensive graduate seminar on fairness in machine learning.
 The focus